hapijs/hapi-pino/README.md

 - `[instance]` - uses a previously created Pino instance as the logger.
   The instance's `stream` and `serializers` take precedence.
 - `[logEvents]` - Takes an array of strings with the events to log.
-Default is to log all events e.g. `['onPostStart', 'onPostStop', 'response', 'request']`.
+Default is to log all events e.g. `['onPostStart', 'onPostStop', 'response', 'request-error']`.
   Set to `false/null` to disable all events.
+Even though there is no `request-error` [Hapi Event](#hapievents), the options enables the logging of failed requests.
 - `[mergeHapiLogData]` - When enabled, Hapi-pino will merge the data received from Hapi's logging interface (`server.log(tags, data)` or `request.log(tags, data)`) into Pino's logged attributes at root level.
 If data is a string, it will be used as